Robotic-Conspiracy/DECODE/README.md

     * @param y A double representing the desired Left movement.
     * @param z A double representing the desired Turning to the left.
     **/
-    public run(double x, double y, double z){
+    public void drive(double x, double y, double z){
         //There is probability some code here, if there is not we have problems }
 }
 ```
-Note that this code is only to document how to document things and is not a representation of the actual code of the robot.
+Note that this code is only to document how to document things and is not a representation of the actual code of the robot. if there needs to be init code, this can be run in the constructor.

+You might have noticed the data class involved here, this class is how all data should be pass through the different modules. you can see this class [here](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/modules/Data.java). *Note that until this branch is pushed into main this link will not work* To add to the `Data` class, there should be at least a getter method for each variable.
+If the variable needs to be able to be changed, there should be a setter method as well, otherwise the variable should be assigned in the `init` method.

+The [Main](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Main.java) file should only have the setup code and other handlers, everything that can reasonably put in a module should be in a module.

+No matter what code is being added there should be javadoc comments for each method at the minimum. but theoretically the code should be heavily documented.
+This is **especially** true with trig or other calculations.
+Though this can be a link to an explanation.